jkaberg/tvhProxy/README.md

 5. Finally run the app with: ```$ python tvhProxy.py```

 #### Virtual host configuration
-1. Add an entry to /etc/hosts to use as a virtual host (on the machine running PMS):
+1. Add an entry in /etc/hosts file (or whatever your OS uses) on the machine running PMS:

     ```
     127.0.0.1	localhost
     127.0.0.1	tvhproxy
     ```

+#### Configure web server (virtual host)
 2. Configure a web server virtual host to listen for PMS on port 80 and proxy to tvhProxy on port 5004.

     Nginx example: